mohamed-afk420/Pi-In-The-Sky/README.md

 ## 1/16-1/20(have parachute done)
 code is still being worked on, parachute has been redesigned and made better.
 ## 1/24-1/27 (Finish the prototype)
+1/25/23- We finished the prototype, We'll test launch it soon, but for now we'll be working on the code and building the circuit board.
+We'll also need to find out where we're going to put the circuit board, inside the rocket? outside of the rocket?
+We don't know yet but we'll think about it soon.